 2. This web site has been organized to provide teachers with lessons and resources that will comply with this legislation.
 (The minimum number of lessons required per grade level is three, one in each area: appropriate online behavior, including interacting with other individuals on social networking websites and in chat rooms, information literacy and cyberbullying awareness and response.

 3. The school must provide the district with evidence of Internet Safety instruction for all grade levels each year.
-This will be done through a school site survey managed by Educational Technology, in which teachers who are responsible for teaching the lessons will complete by the end of September.
+This will be done through completion of the Teacher Verification Document.

 NOTE: Each school site's Internet Safety Plan determines those teachers providing instruction at each grade level.